Local-global principles for norm one tori over semi-global fields: Counterexamples

 \textbf{Acknowledgements}: The author thanks his advisor Prof. V. Suresh for all his help and guidance during this work.
 The author is also very thankful to Prof. R. Parimala for several helpful discussions.
-The author thanks Professors J.-L. Colliot-Th\'el\`ene and R. Parimala for going through an earlier version of manuscript and providing their helpful feedbacks.
+The author thanks Professors J.-L. Colliot-Th\'el\`ene and R. Parimala for going through an earlier version of the manuscript and providing their helpful feedbacks.
+The author thanks the anonymous referee for the constructive feedback due to which the exposition has improved considerably.
 The author is partially supported by National Science Foundation grants DMS-1463882 and DMS-1801951.
-The author thanks Emory University where he is a graduate student.
+The author thanks Emory University and Laney Graduate School for excellent working conditions.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}